cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 network facilities (called herein, emulation).
 Basically, the digital twin for networks is an expansion platform of network emulation and can be seen as a tool for scenario planning, impact analysis, and change management.
-The main difference compared to traditional network simulation is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
+The main difference compared to conventional network simulation is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
 By integrating network digital twin into the network management, it